-The sample design was a multistage stratified cluster sample.
-This means that the population was divided into geographic blocs and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
-The geographic and sampling units defined at each stage were the following:
+The sample design is a multistage stratified cluster sample.
+This means that the population was divided into geographic blocks (a "cluster") and then through three stages, each time selecting a more limited geographic unit until the final geographic unit for interviewing was selected.
+Specifically, the two geographic units and the sampling unit of individual businesses defined at each stage were the following: